Do you trust Attorney General William Barr? | The Tylt

 Do you trust Attorney General William Barr?

-Attorney General William Barr summarized Robert Mueller's two-year investigation into the president, his campaign, the Trump organization, and potential ties to Russia in a four-page memo.
+Attorney General William Barr summarized Robert Mueller's two-year investigation into the president, his campaign, the Trump organization and potential ties to Russia in a four-page memo.
 He delivered the memo 48 hours after Mueller initially released his report.

 In the memo, Barr states Mueller found no evidence that Trump or anyone in his orbit had deliberately coordinated with Russia in order to influence the 2016 election.
-On the issue of obstructing justice, Barr reports that Mueller was less definitive.
+On the issue of obstructing justice, Barr states that Mueller was less definitive.
 The New York Times reports: